cloudflare/cloudflare-docs/products/fundamentals/src/content/notifications/notification-available.md

 <summary>Secondary DNS Primaries Failing</summary>
 <div>

-**What is it for?**
+**Who is it for?**

-Enterprise customers who have at least one secondary zone and who want to get alerted if at least one of their primary nameservers is failing.
+Enterprise customers who have at least one secondary zone and want to receive a notification if at least one of their primary nameservers is failing.

 **Included with**